mparno/fenics-web/source/contributing.rst

     info that does absolutely NOT fit into the above categories we can always add a section manually of modify the numpydoc module.

+    The keyword ``inline`` doesn't seem to be picked up by Sphinx, but I guess we can do without for now (and it doesn't additional info to the user).

+    It also looks like the destructor ``~`` is not recognised, but we can skip documenting that until it is included in Sphinx.

+    The empty constructor like Mesh() is implicit when defining the class, so there is no need to add an explicit function for this.

 Before committing your work
 ===========================